danielcruz94/danielcruz94/README.md

 <h1 align="center">Hi 👋, I'm Daniel Cruz Aristizabal</h1>
-<h3 align="center">A passionate frontend developer from Medellin Colombia ,Passionate software engineer with a proven track record of delivering high-quality, innovative solutions.I am a passionate software engineer with a deep interest in technology and finance.
+<h3 align="center">A passionate frontend developer from Medellin Colombia,Passionate software engineer with a proven track record of delivering high-quality, innovative solutions.I am a passionate software engineer with a deep interest in technology and finance.
 I am always eager to learn new things and push the boundaries of what is possible.
 I am confident that my skills and experience would be a valuable asset to any team.</h3>

 - 🔭 I’m currently working on **Thaskify**